oberstet/scratchbox/python/twisted/sharedsocket/README.md

 ## Test Setup

-The host is a Intel Core i7 (quad core, HT enabled, 3.4GHz) with 12GB RAM running Ubuntu 12.04 LTS 64 bit.
+The host is a Intel Core i7 (4 real cores, HT enabled, 3.4GHz) with 12GB RAM running Ubuntu 12.04 LTS 64 bit.

 Linux is running directly on hardware (no virtualization!).

 Linux TCP networking is tuned as in the following.
+This (or similar) is *required*, since we are really pushing the system.

 Add the following to the end of `/etc/sysctl.conf` and do `sysctl -p`: